atruskie/blog/content/posts/2016/investigating-excessive-memory-usage-in-redis.md

 At [www.ecosounds.org](http://www.ecosounds.org) we use Resque as our asynchronous job processing system.
 Resque was created, used, and open sourced by GitHub.
 It is a queue based implementation built on top of Redis.
-Redis is an in memory, key-value store (a database) that is exceptionally fast.
+Redis is an in memory, key-value store (a non-relational database) that is exceptionally fast.

 The system has its limitations but has generally worked pretty well for us.
 We’ve run in excess of a million jobs through Resque and we consider that to be a decent amount for a small site like ours.